luomus/species-challenge/README.md

 - Wait until "0 scaling to 1" disappears
 - Check that everything works

+Dev is at https://100lajia-dev.luomus.fi/ and production at https://100lajia.luomus.fi/

 ## OpenShift setup notes

 Note that in order to create MariaDB database on Rahti, PHPMyAdmin data dump does not work.
 You need to create the dump on the command line: